mircobabini/wp-plugin-repo-stats/readme.txt

   wp_deregister_style('wpprs_style');
 }`

+= I don't see the plugin toolbar button(s). =

+This plugin adds one or more toolbar buttons to the HTML editor.
+You will not see them on the Visual editor.

+The label on the toolbar button is "Plugin Repo Stats".

 == Screenshots ==

 1. Settings page
 2. Screenshot of plugin in action on my site

 == Changelog ==

+= 0.1.3 =
+- updated the plugin settings page list of parameters to indicate whether they are required or not
+- updated FAQ section of readme.txt

 = 0.1.2 =
 some security hardening added